isomerpages/sportsg-corp/_support/National Registry of Coaches/How to be an NROC Coach.md

 National Standards in Youth Sports for Coaching in Singapore Schools Certificate and Certificate of Attendance for Building Capacity of Coaches and Instructors (BCCI)’ Workshop.</p>
-<p>The provisional membership allows existing and aspiring sport coaches
-to participate in academic, educational and professional development activities to improve their coaching practice as they work toward completing all requirements of full NROC membership.</p>
-<p>Over a 3-year provisional membership period, they could be given priority
-enrolment into various coaching courses and activities organised by Sport Singapore, their respective&nbsp;National Sports Association&nbsp;and other organisations.
-The aim is to prepare them to obtain the necessary certification to become a full member within the NROC and to stay current in the practice of sport coaching as a profession.</p>
 <p><strong>Application Process</strong>
 </p>
 <p>Please&nbsp;apply&nbsp;for NROC membership online&nbsp;through&nbsp;